Worst year of my life!

 - And inflammation (pain, auto-immune, gut issues, histamine)

 - And the nervous system! (mood, sleep, anxiety, etc)

 We finally came around to trying it after learning everything we could.

 Most importantly, CBD supports GABA (since progesterone left the wheel) and Serotonin (since estrogen is fleeing).

 Serotonin is really a big deal for every perimenopause symptom.
 It's THE target.

 It's not all created equal!

-I tried maybe 3-4 of the big brands that are EVERYWHERE.
+I tried some of the big brands that are EVERYWHERE.

 - The first one sent my allergies in hyperdrive and gave me a fever.

 - The second caused a clicking noise in the back of the throat (allergic response)